sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

     Change the **quantity** field.
 The **Total Cost** field should reflect the changes.

-    >We have not set the logic for he **Add to Cart** button, so that will not do anything ... yet.
+    >You have not set the logic for he **Add to Cart** button, so that will not do anything ... yet.